jstowers/jsonflattener-mongodb/README.md

 10:00 - 11:00 am (1 hr)
 Research how to read a JSON file from the command line in a Dart program.
 Implement a StreamSubscription in main().

-4:00 - 5:30 pm (1.5 hr)
+4:00 - 4:30 pm (0.5 hr)
 Update README with repo download and program execution instructions.
+Create pubspec.yaml for test package dependency.
+Begin test configuration.

+8:00 -
+Write unit tests.
+Debug file path error for sample json files.

 ## Action Items